Chapter 1: "Induction"

 “No one is to know what you do, where you work, what our research has uncovered, or what our purpose will be.
 You will have no further contact with your governments or with your families.
 Your decision to fully dedicate your lives to Group 935 is absolute.
 In your lockers you will find your field ops manual which will direct you should our manifesto get compromised.
 We cannot afford to let this power fall into the wrong hands and therefore the field ops manual should be considered your bible.
 Make your preparations now.
 A new dawn is beginning for mankind."

 Ludvig Maxis stepped down from the podium, and off the stage to meet with the new recruits.
 For the next ten minutes he shook the many eager hands of humanity's greatest scientists from every corner of the globe.
 These great men all held a fiery passion for science in their eyes.
 Many naive, youthful scientists nervously approached Doctor Maxis, asking for signatures on distributed copies of his work.
-One young man hailed from Russia; he left the Soviet Union to pursue his dream of becoming a great scientist and working under the esteemed Ludvig Maxis.
+One young man hailed from Russia; he left the Soviet Union to pursue his dream of becoming a great scientist in Physics and working under the esteemed Ludvig Maxis.
 Another had arrived just last week from rural Mississippi in the United States.
 He was the first of his family to receive a full education and had never left his home country before arriving in Breslau.

 Most interesting were the words of older scientists invited directly by Doctor Maxis.
 Maxis was greatly honored to be in their presence, and conversation regarding science felt more in-line with his expectations for Group 935.
 A long time partner in science, Doctor Porter, greeted Maxis from the crowd.

 “Doctor Maxis!
 I am ecstatic this day has finally come.
 I know you have been dreaming of this collaboration for so long, my friend, and I am honored to be a part of it.”